vrtbl/passerine/README.md

 > "Keep calm and let it crash."

-The good news is that crashes are local to the fiber they occur in – a single fiber crashing does not bring the whole system down. the idiomatic way to handle an operation that may crash is to try it.
-This converts any exceptions that may occur into a `Result`:
+The good news is that crashes are local to the fiber they occur in – a single fiber crashing does not bring the whole system down.
+The idiomatic way to handle an operation that may crash is to try it.
+This performs the operation in a new fiber and converts any exceptions that may occur into a `Result`:

 ```
 config = match (try (open "config.toml")) [